Edwin Albinus Fritz

 Last year in May I applied for an adoption grave at the American cemetery at Margraten in the Netherlands.
 Unfortunately all graves were adopted.
 About two weeks ago I received the delightful news that some graves became free to be adopted and I was asked to adopt a new adoption grave.
 I was able to retrace the people that first adopted the grave of Edwin Fritz, right after the was.
 The grave was adopted by Mrs. Helene Dinjens-Daniels from Maastricht, the Netherlands.
+Thank you for the care of the grave!
 I am now proud to announce I have adopted the grave of Edwin A. Fritz.

 Before the war

 Edwin Fritz was born on March 1, 1926 in Klacking Creek, Ogemaw County, Michigan.
 His parents were Nicholas and Frances Fritz.
 He had one twin sister, Edwina, and three brothers, Earl, Elmer and Millard.
 His father emigrated from Canada in 1917.

 Edwins father and mother divorced somewhere in the early 1940's, his mother Frances raised all children by herself.
 This off course made it harder for her to take care of them all.
 They lived in a small home in West Branch.
 The picture below is that same house, according to Jim Carroll, cousin of Edwin and son of Frances' sister Ruth, it hasn't changed much.
 The family lived here all their life, except for the very early years.

 The house where the Fritz family lived and where Frances had to raise her children alone (photo: Google Earth)